Cooking is… loving. Firstly, loving yourself (cooking some tasty food).

 For those of you who would like to learn more about Maestro Martino, it is possible to visit the association website, represented by the famous chef Carlo Cracco.
 He has underlined many times the fact that it is dramatically important not to forget the greatest protagonists of the cooking history, as to give them the right importance.

-If you are dying to learn some secrets and tricks of the late-medieval cuisine, we disclose that it will be soon possible to retrieve a pdf file, downloadable directly from the website of the Riva del Garda historical archives.
+If you are dying to learn some secrets and tricks of the late-medieval cuisine, we disclose that it is possible to retrieve a pdf file, downloadable directly from the website of the Riva del Garda historical archives.

 Colourful (it seems that Mastro Martino loved to change his cooking using every primary natural colour, from saffron yellow to parsley green), cooked to a turn (he put great importance on cooking techniques and time), Mastro Martino‘s cuisine holds all the features that make a great chef: creativity, taste and health.
 Focused on “KM 0” cuisine.